Automated SoD Remediation: From Risk Detection to Resolution

 Conclusion

-SoD remediation does not need to be a multi-month manual effort.
-The MTC Skopos remediation engine demonstrates that the bulk of straightforward conflicts, those involving unused access, redundant role assignments, and low-impact role modifications, can be resolved automatically with the right combination of algorithmic rigor and usage data.
+SoD remediation does not need to be a multi-month manual project.
+Most conflicts come from a small set of patterns: unused access, redundant role assignments, and low-impact role changes.
+Skopos's engine handles those automatically through algorithmic logic and usage data.

-The 73% automated resolution rate observed in production environments is not an aspirational target.
-It reflects the reality that most SoD conflicts stem from accumulated access that is no longer needed.
-The engine identifies this unused access, proposes its removal, validates the proposal through simulation, and presents a ready-to-implement plan.
+The 73% automated resolution rate seen on production systems is not an aspiration.
+It reflects how SoD conflicts actually look in real environments.
+Most are accumulated access that is no longer needed.
+The engine finds the unused access, proposes its removal, validates the proposal through simulation, and produces a ready-to-implement plan.

 For more information about MTC Skopos and to schedule a demonstration, contact us at info@meylan-tc.com or visit mtcskopos.com.